 A durable and versatile Australian driver whose career spans from brutal touring car battles to modern GT competition.

-John Bowe's name is etched into the hard-edged history of Australian motorsport.
+John Bowe won the 1995 Bathurst 1000, co-driving with Dick Johnson.
 Hailing from Tasmania, he cut his teeth in open-wheelers before finding his true calling in touring cars.
-The 1990s defined him, as he became a central figure in the legendary Ford versus Holden wars, piloting Sierra Cosworths and Falcons for Dick Johnson Racing.
-His 1995 victory in the Bathurst 1000, co-driving with Johnson, remains a career pinnacle.
-What sets Bowe apart is his extraordinary longevity and adaptability; after his full-time Supercars career, he seamlessly transitioned into historic racing and then contemporary GT championships, proving his speed and racecraft endure decades after his debut.
-He is the embodiment of a lifelong racer.
+The 1990s defined him, as he became a central figure in the Ford versus Holden wars, piloting Sierra Cosworths and Falcons for Dick Johnson Racing.
+After his full-time Supercars career, he transitioned into historic racing and contemporary GT championships.
+His speed and racecraft endured decades after his debut.

 1946–1964